 Because of their potential impact, we start with the the biggest scoring risks and work down the list in declining order of the risk attached to each event.
 It might be most convenient to list these risks in a spreadsheet along with their "score" from the matrix above.
 This will allow you to sort the spreadsheet by score and automatically rank the risks by significance.
 This document is usually called a "Risk Register"

-We want to focus first and mainly on the 20% of the risks causing 80% of the exposure.
-(See The Amazing 80/20 Rule for why we do this).
+First, you want to focus mainly on the 20% of the risks causing 80% of the exposure.

 For each risk, try to work out a ‘control’ which, when applied, reduces the original risk to something more manageable.
 Let's say there is a serious risk of falling off a balcony.
 The 'control', is to erect a balustrade to prevent people accidentally falling off the balcony.
 Put the control in a column in your spreadsheet